iamchanamazon/HPCDashboard/README.md

         Source – ACCOUNDID / SECURITGROUPID **Note** This accountId and SecurityGroupId should belong to the Prometheus account
         Description – Allow traffic to flow from HPC headnodes to Prometheus

+2. Configure an additional security group for the Compute node.
+    Create a security group for the head node.
+This security group will allow inbound traffic from the monitoring dashboards/Prometheus instance to the head node.
+For instructions, see Create a security group in the Amazon VPC documentation.

+    Add an inbound rule to the security group.
+For instructions, see Add rules to a security group in the Amazon VPC documentation.
+Use the following parameters for the Inbound rule:

+        Type – HTTPS
+        Protocol – TCP
+        Port range – ALL (Or if you want to make more secure on ports: 8080, 9100, 9400) Source – ACCOUNDID / SECURITGROUPID **Note** This accountId and SecurityGroupId should belong to the Prometheus account
+        Description – Allow traffic to flow from HPC headnodes to Prometheus

-2. (Optional on Partitions that allow billing) Create an identity-based policy for the HEAD-NODE.
+3. (Optional on Partitions that allow billing) Create an identity-based policy for the HEAD-NODE.
 This policy allows the node to retrieve metric data from Amazon Cloudwatch.
 ```json
   {
       "Version": "2012-10-17",